By Tim Lambert

 1807 The slave trade is abolished

-1811 Prince George become Prince Regent as his father is insane
+1811 Prince George becomes Prince Regent as his father is insane

 Charles Dickens is born